Netcracker/DRNavigator/documentation/Architecture.md

 **Data Params**: `{"mode": "active|standby|disable", "no-wait": True|False}`

-where:
+Where:
-  - `active` - set mode `active` for managed cluster.
-This mode is for setting part of cluster to be master or main.
+  - `active` sets the `active` mode for a managed cluster.
+This mode is for setting the part of the cluster to be master or main.
-  - `standby` - set mode `standby` for managed cluster.
-This mode is for setting part of cluster to be slave or backup.
+  - `standby` sets the `standby` mode for a managed cluster.
+This mode is for setting the part of the cluster to be slave or backup.
-  - `disable` - set mode `disable` for managed cluster.
-This mode is for maintenance procedure to stop part of cluster.
+  - `disable` sets the `disable` mode for a managed cluster.
+This mode is for the maintenance procedure to stop the part of the cluster.
-  - `no-wait` - special flag for microservice to show type of replication between of parts of database cluster. `no-wait=True` means master member of cluster should not wait replication with slave member. `no-wait=False` corresponds to only switchover DR operation.
+  - `no-wait` specifies a special flag for a microservice to show the type of replication between the parts of a database cluster. `no-wait=True` specifies that the master member of the cluster should not wait for replication with the slave member. `no-wait=False` corresponds to only switchover the DR operation.
 All other procedures occur with the flag `no-wait=True`.

 Example of `/POST` request with `curl` command: